valpackett/SwiftCBOR/README.md

 // CBOR.array([CBOR.unsignedInt(255), CBOR.array([CBOR.unsignedInt(1), CBOR.utf8String("ABC")]), CBOR.utf8String("ABC")])
 ```

+To unwrap the decoded `CBOR` values, use [PATTERN MATCHING](https://alisoftware.github.io/swift/pattern-matching/2016/05/16/pattern-matching-4/)!!

 ## Encoding

 Encoding a value returns an array of bytes, `[UInt8]`.
 You can encode with `CBOR.encode(myValue)` or `myValue.encode()`.
-Any type that conforms to the `CBOREncodable` protocol may be decoded.
+Any type that conforms to the `CBOREncodable` protocol may be encoded.
 You can implement the `CBOREncodable` protocol for your types and then encode as usual.

 ```swift
 CBOR.encode(100)  // --> [0x18, 0x64] of type [UInt8]